Policy Number: VI-4.00(A)

 - How the Naming will reflect positively on the University and/or the USM; and

-- If applicable, a justification for an exception to the provisions defined in Section IV.F.5 of this Policy.
+- If applicable, a justification for an exception to the provisions defined in Section IV.G.4 of this Policy.

 - The review of proposals requesting the Naming of Facilities and the Naming of Programs will be handled in separate but parallel processes.